 “Their CDI excludes them from IBD trials and their IBD excludes them from CDI treatment trials,” said Dr. Allegretti, “so I felt like I had to do all I could to find something to help them.”

-“I’m pretty relentless when it comes to establishing new trials at our center,” said Dr. Allegretti, “because my goal is to have an option for everyone who comes to us that needs one.”
+“I’m pretty relentless when it comes to establishing new trials at our center,” said Dr. Allegretti, “because my goal is to have a medicine for everyone who comes to us.”

 Joseph B. Kirsner Professor of Medicine; Chief, Section of Gastroenterology, Hepatology and Nutrition; Co-Director, Digestive Diseases Center; University of Chicago Medicine, Chicago, ILRead his story